 Country – Germany

-Özil’s Arsenal nightmare finally ended last month after he decided to terminate his lucrative £350,000-a-week contract to join Fenerbahçe on a £4.5m-a-year contract.
+Özil’s Arsenal nightmare finally ended in January 2021 after he decided to terminate his lucrative £350,000-a-week contract to join Fenerbahçe on a £4.5m-a-year contract.

 His last contract at Arsenal has certainly helped Özil a great deal in building his net worth, but the former World Cup Winner has other avenues as well.
 Sponsored by Adidas since 2013, Özil also owns an eSports team called M10 that compete in FIFA and Fortnite tournaments.

 Moreover, Özil is also famous for his charity work and strong-minded activism, some of which has credited to his personality deemed difficult to the outsiders.

 Date of Birth – 11 May 1984